grevyarlesp/homepage/content/blog/design-10k.md

 - Highly available
 - Optimized for read
 - Low lantecy (the blogs sent have to be fast)
-- Don't have to be very consistent (when a user posts a blog, we don't need to be immediately distributed to other users feed)
+- Don't have to be consistent (when a user posts a blog, we don't need to be immediately distributed to other users feed).
+- Have to be tolerance to our network changes and not lose our data.

 ## System APIs